netscaler/netscaler-k8s-ingress-controller/docs/configure/profiles-for-listener-crd.md

 ## TCP profile

 A TCP profile is a collection of TCP settings.
 A default TCP profile called `nstcp_default_profile` is configured to set the TCP configurations.
 These configurations are applied, by default, globally to all services and virtual servers.
 You can customize the TCP settings by specifying `spec.policies.tcpprofile`.
-When you specify `spec.policies.tcpprofile`, Citrix ingress controller creates a TCP profile that is derived from the default TCP profile and applies the values provided in the specification, and binds it to the front-end virtual server.
+When you specify `spec.policies.tcpprofile`, Netscaler ingress controller creates a TCP profile that is derived from the default TCP profile and applies the values provided in the specification, and binds it to the front-end virtual server.

 For information about all the possible key-value pairs for a TCP profile, see [TCP profile](https://developer-docs.citrix.com/projects/citrix-adc-nitro-api-reference/en/latest/configuration/ns/nstcpprofile/).